hluk/CopyQ/docs/scripting-api.rst

    Throws an exception if there is an invalid option in which case it won't set any options.

+.. js:function:: bool toggleConfig(optionName)

+   Toggles an option (true to false and vice versa) and returns the new value.

 .. js:function:: String info([pathName])

    Returns paths and flags used by the application.